 How much information should you include?
 How many pages should a resume be?
 It's important to strike the right balance between providing enough detail and the adequate length of a resume.

 Remember, the goal is to create a clear and concise document that reflects your professional achievements.
-Quality should always take priority over quantity when crafting a resume.
+Quality should always take priority over quantity when making a resume.

 How to write a one-page resume?

-A concise resume is a great way to make sure your most relevant professional experience is highlighted.
+A concise and short resume is a great way to make sure your most relevant professional experience is highlighted.
 It also ensures that HRs don't become inundated with an excessive amount of information.

 When building your one-page resume, focus on displaying your: